Figma plugin

 Pulling tokens into Figma

-TypographySTRING variable (CSS value)
+TypographyText variable (font value)

 Pulling is additive — existing Figma variables are updated in place, and new tokens are created automatically.
 Tokens deleted from the platform are not removed from Figma; use Clean up orphans in plugin settings to remove them.